 Structural biological studies of proteins, particularly bacterial enzymes responsible for antibiotic resistance and enzymes that can be exploited as novel targets for antibiotics and antimycotics.
 Furthermore, efforts are ongoing to exploit the three-dimensional structural information obtained for the structure-based design of novel antimicrobial agents, using computational methods.

 Molecular mechanisms of urogenital system development and tumor formation.
 Role of transcription factors and cell signaling in tissue morphogenesis, tubulogenesis and cell survival.
 Mouse models of renal and prostate cancer.

 philip [dot] branton [at] mcgill [dot] ca

 Studies on cell death, protein degradation and regulation of the cell cycle and replication by products of human adenoviruses.
 This work entails research on a toxic viral protein and one that forms an E3 ubiquitin ligase complex that degrades a range of cell proteins, including p53 and targets related to mRNA transport and stability.

-Dostie, Josee, Assistant Professor
+Dostie, Josee, Associate Professor

 josee [dot] dostie [at] mcgill [dot] ca

 Our goal is to understand the role of spatial chromatin organization in the regulation of gene expression in mammalian cells.
 We are particularly interested in defining how epigenetic modifications affect chromatin structure and genome function in “normal” and cancer cells.
 We are characterizing the molecular mechanisms involved in regulating the three-dimensional chromatin architecture and expression of Hox genes in leukemia cell models.

 Duchaine, Thomas, Associate Professor